 Copy all of that text, including the parts that read -----BEGIN/END CERTIFICATE REQUEST-----

-You will use that CSR to purchase your SSL Certificate.
+You will use that CSR to purchase and generate your SSL Certificate.

 You can follow the steps in this support article to purchase your SSL certificate: How do I purchase an SSL certificate with Rebel?

-Once you have purchased and downloaded your SSL certificate you'll need to import the certificate into your Full Control Hosting package.
+When you have purchased and downloaded your SSL certificate you'll need to import the certificate into your Hosting package.
 Your downloaded certificate includes several files, and the two in particular we'll need are the ones labelled X509.cert and INTER.cert

-To do so, navigate back to your SSL/TLS Certificate section in your Full Control Hosting package.
+To do so, navigate back to your SSL/TLS Certificate section in your Hosting package.

 You should see your (incomplete) SSL certificate listed.
 Click on the certificate/domain name to return to the page where you copied the CSR in the above steps.